 I know how much they love me and anything about me, but the rug is not supposed to smell like a dog.
 So, my mom gave a call to another hooman called David to visit us and take care of the smell on the rug.

 Mom said she is the best Rug Expert in town, and I learned something new: These rugs have experts as well, like my dad’s car and my mom’s laptop.
 That means somebody should come and fix them when they are in trouble.

-After just a few minutes, Sophia and her crew were at our doorstep.
+After just a few minutes, KRC and their crew were at our doorstep.
 They looked quite nice and took the rug by hand and promised to remove the smell and bring it back cleaned and refreshed soon.

-The next day, Sophia and her crew were at our doorstep again, this time with a rug that was clean and smelling so good!
+The next day, KRC and their crew were at our doorstep again, this time with a rug that was clean and smelling so good!
 They placed it exactly where it was before.
 Mom and Dad were relieved because the annoying smell was gone.
 After all, I promised them to be cautious while snuggling on the rug.